charles-ma/web-service/README.md

 2. Go gets rid of () around conditions.
 Also gets rid of ; as line breaker
 3. null is nil
 4. if statement can have var assignment
+5. type conversion: a.(int), to get type a.(type), but only applied to empty interface type. a.(type) can only be used within a type switch statement

 ### Variable and Declaration
 1. := can infer type to var. declare and assign value. can be used as long as one var is new